DHTMLX/scheduler-docs/data/scheduler_typescript.md

 *dhtmlxscheduler.js* declares two global variables you may need: *window.scheduler* and *window.Scheduler*:

 - The *scheduler* variable contains the default instance of Scheduler.
-- *Scheduler* is declared in the Enterprise version of the component only and provides the factory method for creating new scheduler instances.
+- *Scheduler* is declared in the Commercial (since October 6, 2021), Enterprise and Ultimates versions of the component only and provides the factory method for creating new scheduler instances.
 Check the multiple_per_page.md article for details.

 Since *dhtmlxscheduler.js* is a regular browser JS library, it can't export TypeScript modules explicitly.
 Thus, "scheduler" (or "Scheduler") has to be declared in TypeScript manually, so that you could refer to them without a compiler error.
 There are two possible ways for this: